greg-raven/Uncommon-Sense/_drafts/all.md

 tag: ''
 ---

-You see what power is — holding someone else’s fear in your hand and showing it to them!
-Amy Tan

-It is clear in our criminal justice system that the jury has the power to nullify — that is, the power to acquit or to convict on reduced charges despite overwhelming evidence against the defendant. … In a criminal trial, the court cannot direct a verdict of guilty, no matter how strong the evidence.
-In addition, if the jury acquits, double jeopardy bars the prosecution from appealing the verdict or seeking retrial.
-Similarly, if the jury convicts the defendant of a less serious offense than the one charged, the prosecution cannot again try the defendant on the more serious charge.
-This result occurs regardless of whether the jury consciously rejects the law, embraces a merciful attitude, or is simply confused concerning the law or facts.
-Thus, nullification — with or without authority, intended or not — is part of our system.
-Anne Bowen Poulin

-The power of nullification plays an important role in the criminal justice system. … Because an accused criminal is restricted in the defenses he or she can raise, the law recognizes only certain defenses and justification, and correspondingly, limited evidence.
-The jury’s power to nullify provides an accommodation between the rigidity of the law and the need to hear and respond to positions that do not fit legal pigeonholes, such as claims of spousal abuse before the battered-spouse syndrome received acceptance.
-Jury nullification permits the jury to respond to a position that does not have the status of a legally recognized defense.
-The power to nullify guarantees that the jury is free to speak as the conscience of the community.
-Anne Bowen Poulin

-Standing armies consist of professional soldiers who owe their livelihood and income to the government.
-Unlike civilians who render periodic service in local militia, professional soldiers do not own property and therefore do not have any source of income other than the government’s military paymaster.
-Thus, they are more likely to serve the government’s interests, regardless of whether its leaders are dishonest and corrupt or not.
-In fact, standing armies may even promote rapacious foreign or domestic policies if such policies enrich the army.
-In contrast, arms bearing, property owning citizen militiamen have a stake in the health of the republic as a whole and can be trusted to act in the republic’s best interests, whether those interests call for action in support of or against the political leadership of the nation.
-Anthony J. Dennis

-Communism is not a creation of the masses to overthrow the Banking establishment, but rather a creation of the Banking establishment to overthrow and enslave the people.
-Anthony J. Hilder

-[M]y work, which I’ve done for a long time, was not pursued in order to gain the praise I now enjoy, but chiefly from a craving after knowledge, which I notice resides in me more than in most other men.
-And therewithal, whenever I found out anything remarkable, I have thought it my duty to put down my discovery on paper, so that all ingenious people might be informed thereof.
-Antonie van Leeuwenhoek

-There are those who will say that the liberation of humanity, the freedom of man and mind, is nothing but a dream.
-They are right.
-It is the American Dream.
-Archibald MacLeish

-Freedom is the right to choose: the right to create for oneself the alternatives of choice.
-Without the possibility of choice and the exercise of choice, a man is not a man but a member, an instrument, a thing.
-Archibald MacLeish

-The dissenter is every human being at those times of his life when he resigns momentarily from the herd and thinks for himself.
-Archibald Macleish

-Just as there is a very short distance between the U.S. and Cuba, there is a very short distance between a democracy and a dictatorship where the government gets to decide what to do, how to think, and how to live.
-And sometimes your freedom is not taken away at gunpoint, but instead it is done one piece of paper at a time, one seemingly meaningless rule at a time, one small silencing at a time.
-Never allow the government — or anyone else — to tell you what you can or cannot believe or what you can and cannot say or what your conscience tells you to have to do or not do.
-Armando Valladares

-As long as man remains an inquiring animal, there can never be a complete unanimity in our fundamental beliefs.
-The more diverse our paths, the greater is likely to be the divergence of beliefs.
-Arthur Keith

-As long as man remains an inquiring animal, there can never be a complete unanimity in our fundamental beliefs.
-The more diverse our paths, the greater is likely to be the divergence of beliefs.
-Arthur Keith

-Those who formally rule take their signals and commands not from the electorate as a body, but from a small group of men.
-This group will be called the Establishment.
-It exists even though that existence is stoutly denied.
-It is one of the secrets of the American social order … A second secret is the fact that the existence of the Establishment — the ruling class — is not supposed to be discussed.
-Arthur S. Miller

-Social positivism only accepts duties, for all and towards all.
-Its constant social viewpoint cannot include any notion of rights, for such notion always rests on individuality.
-We are born under a load of obligations of every kind, to our predecessors, to our successors, to our contemporaries.
-These obligations then increase or accumulate, for it is some time before we can return any service. … Any human right is therefore as absurd as immoral.
-Since there are no divine rights anymore, this concept must therefore disappear completely as related only to the preliminary regime and totally inconsistent with the final state where there are only duties based on functions.
-Auguste Comte

 Professionalism implies knowledge based in evidence, not in authority.
 Such lines are blurred in the era of identity politics and the normalization of pseudo-disciplines such as Gender Studies, Black Studies, Queer Studies, Fat Studies, Disability Studies, Chicano Studies and White Studies and Indigenous Studies, all of which are taught based on the “authority” of Marxism, and all of whose primary purpose is to demonize “oppressors” – the “patriarchy,” white “colonialists” and the U.S. in general – and to recruit activists for organized perpetuation of the identity grievance industry.
 Barbara Kay

 Laws directed against opinions affect the generous-minded rather than the wicked, and are adapted less for coercing criminals than for irritating the upright.
 Baruch Spinoza